Woman reading to child

 • No cost, fees or sales pitches

-Schedule a time to talk, or call us at 1-844-457-7982 weekdays 9 a.m.–6 p.m.
-ET, about your investment options.
+Schedule a time to talk about your investment options or call us at 1-844-457-7982 between 9 a.m. and 6 p.m.
+ET weekdays.

 Check on your claim

-Call our Solutions Center at 1-800-848-6331 weekdays 8 a.m.–8 p.m.
-ET for help with your claim.
+Call our Solutions Center at 1-800-848-6331 between 8 a.m. and 8 p.m.
+ET weekdays for help with your claim.

 Please keep in mind that annuities have limitations.
 They are designed for long-term retirement goals.
 They are not meant to be used as emergency funds, as income for day-to-day expenses or to fund short-term savings goals.
 Before deciding on an annuity, you should consider your income needs, risk tolerance and investment objectives.
-Your investment professional can help you decide if annuities are a suitable investment and can help you pick a Nationwide® annuity.
+Your investment professional can help you decide whether annuities are a suitable investment and can help you pick a Nationwide® annuity.
 Federal tax laws are complex and subject to change.
 This information is based on current interpretations of the law.
 Nationwide doesn’t offer tax advice.
 Please talk with your attorney or tax advisor for answers to specific questions.